polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 A 20 minute read, bringing you from Hyperlambda _"hello world"_, to selecting items from your database, and returning these over an HTTP REST endpoint as JSON, adding paging and authorization in the process.
+This is more or less what Magic does automatically for you, as you _"Crudify"_ your database, so understanding Hyperlambda, will help you to customise your application.

 The word _"Hyperlambda"_ originates from _"hyper"_ and _"lambda"_, implying _"web functions"_.
 In order to understand Hyperlambda's usefulness, it is therefor valuable to use Hyperlambda to create